 We lead with equity as a guiding principle to our work.
 Leading with equity means centering the needs of community members who have been historically underserved and underrepresented.
 In Portland, these community members are overwhelmingly Black, Indigenous, and People of Color and people with disabilities.
 With policies, practices, and processes that improve outcomes for these specific groups, we are better able to serve all Portlanders.

-Gabriel Solmer, Director, became our director after four years as deputy director.
+Gabriel Solmer, Director, became our director in 2020 after serving as deputy director and communications director.
 As the deputy, Gabe oversaw staff working on some of the bureau’s top priorities: equity, strategic communications, technology, and employee development.
 Gabe has led initiatives for bureau-wide policy and planning, developing and implementing the strategic plan, and improving employee engagement.

-Her priorities as director include a commitment to the people we serve, with a focus on equity and anti-racism, transparency in decision-making, an openness to new ideas, and a focus on planning.
+Her priorities as director include a commitment to the people we serve, with a focus on equity and anti-racism; transparency in decision-making, including an openness to new ideas; and a focus on planning, including climate change adaptation and mitigation.

-Edward Campbell, Director of Resource Protection and Planning, coordinates with federal, state, and local partners on source protection for both of the bureau’s drinking water sources.
-Edward also leads long-term planning and policy development work and makes sure the bureau complies with environmental regulations.
-He joined the bureau in 2004 as a deputy to the administrator and was selected to lead the Resource Protection and Planning Group in August 2005.
+Edward Campbell, Deputy Director, assists the director in oversight of the Water Bureau and City Council interactions.
+He provides leadership on legislative priorities and major policy directives for the bureau, including climate response, Federal Energy Regulatory Commission licensing, and the charter-mandated governance transition.
+He joined the bureau in 2004 as a deputy to the administrator and led the Resource Protection and Planning Group for seventeen years before his appointment to the deputy director role in 2022.
 Edward previously served as a senior policy advisor, sustainability coordinator, and chief of staff to City Commissioner Dan Saltzman.
 Before that, he was communications director for Multnomah County Chair Beverly Stein.
-Edward holds a BA in English literature from the University of Southern California and a master’s degree in English Literature from the University of Virginia.
+Edward holds a BA in English literature from the University of Southern California and a master’s degree in English literature from the University of Virginia.

 Ty Kovatch, Director of Maintenance and Construction, is responsible for maintenance, construction, and support functions, including repair and maintenance of the distribution system, the maintenance management system, purchasing and stores operation, the bureau’s fleet, and apprentice programs.
 Ty joined the City of Portland in 2002 as chief of staff to Commissioner Randy Leonard, who began overseeing the Water Bureau in 2005.
 Ty served as interim director of construction and land use permitting at the Bureau of Development Services before joining the Water Bureau in 2012.
 He has a BA in political science from Pacific University.